Vision, Mission and Goals

 Online activities, research, and communication are now common forms of information exchange.
 Thus, our citizens must understand the online milieu and how to navigate it.
 Effective online learning requires the upgrading of skills for post-degree populations, therefore we need to offer online opportunities for these adult students.
 We know that this mode of education, online and distance, is successful and necessary for adults in a variety of professions.
 Moravian undergraduate students also need to understand and experience proper learning within the online environment in a liberal arts context, to ensure that they know how to learn critically in this medium.

-- Cynthia Kosso, Provost and Dean of the Faculty, Moravian College
+- Cynthia Kosso, Provost and Dean of the Faculty, Moravian University

 "Helping faculty prepare to designated teach effective - no, excellent - online courses can and should be a primary goal of educational developers and institutional leadership."
 Flower Darby, Small Teaching Online.